kdelwat/PersonalSite/content/_index.md

 type = "page"

 +++

 # Home

 I'm Cadel.
-I work as a blockchain developer at [AgriDigital](http://agridigital.io), building the supply chain of the future, and study bioinformatics at the University of New South Wales, Sydney.
+I work as a developer at [Geora](http://www.geora.io), building the supply chain of the future, and study bioinformatics at the University of New South Wales, Sydney.

 I love building [projects](/projects) and solving problems with technology.